Updated Sep 09, 2021 | Published Aug 07, 2019 • 7 min read

 American Express offers its cardmembers two programs that provide different ways to pay your Amex bill: Pay Over Time and Pay It Plan It.

-- Charge cards generally require that you pay off the full amount you spend on the card each month.
+Former charge cards have no preset spending limit and may require that you pay off the full amount you spend on the card each month (more on this below).

-This feature basically turns your charge card into a typical credit card, letting you carry a balance from month to month while accruing interest.
-Some key things to note about the Pay Over Time program for eligible Amex charge card members include:
+This feature basically turns your former charge card into a typical credit card, letting you carry a purchase balance from month to month while accruing interest.
+Some key things to note about the Pay Over Time program include:

 What Purchases Are Eligible?